Last updated: 2/8/2021

 - Are U.S. citizens required to quarantine?
 Yes

-- U.S. citizens are required to quarantine for 14 days.
+- U.S. citizens traveling from high-risk areas (including the United States) are required to quarantine for 10 days.
 For details visit the Austrian Travel Portal here.

 - Are commercial flights operating?
 Yes